Engineering blog

 It’s often called “minimalist” architecture for narrowing the differences between exterior and interior spaces.

-Here are some common characteristics of international style:
+Here are some common characteristics of international style architecture:

 • Open interior spaces